-Now in its seventh year, these seminars are open to Ph.D. students in the humanities, social sciences, and other relevant areas of study.
-Room, board, and a travel stipend will be included for those whose applications are accepted.
+Now in their eighth year, the Lumen Christi Institute’s Summer Seminars in the Catholic Intellectual Tradition are open to graduate students in the humanities, social sciences, and other relevant areas of study.
+Room, board, and a travel stipend are included for those whose applications are accepted.
 Each seminar includes five days of intensive discussion based on close reading of the assigned texts as well as daily presentations given by the professor and student participants.
 A deep knowledge of the material is not required to apply.
 The goal of each seminar is twofold: first, to enable participants to gain mastery over the material under discussion, both for teaching and research purposes; and second, to deepen participants’ understanding and awareness of the Catholic intellectual tradition.